 The best minds went to work.
-Most of the details were turned over to the Curtiss Airplane Co. team but there was an argument about the hull design.
+Many of the details were turned over to the Curtiss Airplane Co. team but there was an argument about the hull design.
 The Navy wanted the hull to be both a flight cabin and a boat but also lightweight and sturdy.
 A talented Navy design engineer proposed a 45 foot hull with a 10 foot beam but one critic said: “I would feel safer in a peanut shell.”
 The Navy engineer won the argument and built the hull himself – by hand.
 Each of the four aircraft was delivered at a cost of $100,000 – the equivalent of $1.4M today.

 Weight was an all-important concern for the flying boats.
 The operational weight of the NC-4 was a whopping 28,000 pounds and so every effort was made to “lose some weight.”
 The use of aluminum in the fuel and oil tanks on the Four was the first large-scale application of the metal in aviation and with the help of Alcoa – Aluminum Co. of America – each 200 gallon fuel tank weighed only 70 pounds, saving a total of 630 pounds compared to equivalent steel tanks.

 While in flight, five of the crew members were in cockpits that were open to whatever the weather had to offer.
 The commander-navigator sat outside, in the nose of the NC-4.
 The two pilots were also outside, side by side, behind the commander.
 The engineer and radio officer were in the rear cockpit, 3/4 of the way back.
 The technician-mechanic was aft – inside the hull.